 What is Observational Learning?

-Observational learning is a form of social learning that occurs through observing behaviors of other people, things, and objects in the world.
+Observational learning is a form of social learning that occurs through observing the behaviors of other people, things, and objects in the world.

 Let’s get started.
-We can thank Albert Bandura for his early work on observational learning, and the overarching social learning theory.
+We can thank Albert Bandura for his early work on observational learning and the overarching social learning theory.

 Albert Bandura